UMAprotocol/UMIPs/UMIPs/covenant.md

 - `voteProposal`: Includes all information required to identify the vote that is being bribed (human readable description).
 If required bribers can reference the next vote relative to the timestamp when the bribe had been first funded.
 - `expirationTimestamp`: Provides ability for sponsors to claw back bribe if there is no finalized vote results available on the `voteProposal` after the set expiration timestamp.
 - `bribedChoice`: Single voting choice that is covered by the bribe (e.g. YES/NO, asset in gauge proposal, etc.).
-- `voteType`: Which voting type is expected by the bribed voting proposal (e.g. single choice, multiple choice, quadratic, etc.).
 - `voteMeasurement`: Method for quantifying relative vote results for the bribed choice (from the `bribedChoice` parameter) expressed as a number ranging from 0 to 1 where 0 represents no votes and 1 means all voters had voted for the bribed choice.
-This method should also be consistent with the expected voting type from the `voteType` parameter.
 - `payoutFunction`: Total payout function that defines how vote results value should be translated to total payout amount expressed as a multiplier to previously funded maximum bribe amount.
 This can be expressed either as formula or human readable instructions in case where more complex transformation logic is required.
 - `bribeDistribution`: Bribe distribution rules to individual bribers.
 This should provide full instructions on:
   - how to identify user addresses that have directly or indirectly (e.g. through delegation) voted on the `bribedChoice` in the `voteProposal`,